Relief for Caregivers

 New Areas of Reform on the Long Term Care Labor Force Crisis

 There is a growing consensus that America’s long-term care (LTC) system faces a crisis in providing sufficient health care and social needs to an aging society.
 A major concern is the impending disparity between the increasing demands of health care needs and the decreasing supply of the LTC workforce.
-This guide provides you with a summary of the LTC labor force issue and brings together the available information on current and future labor market needs, as well identifies best practices in recruitment, retention, education and training of LTC workers at every level.
+This guide provides you with a summary of the LTC labor force issue and brings together the available information on current and future labor market needs.

 What You Need to Know about Long-Term Care